-In all instances, the cigarettes/e-cigarettes will be confiscated and thrown in the bin or given to the police.
+Cigarettes and eCigarettes will be confiscated by staff and can be collected by a parent/guardian (upon request), thrown in the bin or given to the Police.

-When it is obvious that a student has been exposed to a high level of cigarette smoke that has permeated their clothing such that it impinges on the comfort of others, they will be referred to their Year Level Coordinator and wellbeing for appropriate guidance and support.
+When it is obvious that a student has been exposed to a high level of cigarette smoke that has permeated their clothing such that it impinges on the comfort of others, they will be referred to their Year Level Coordinator or Counsellor for appropriate guidance.

 Staff, Volunteers and Visitor Sanctions